kroketio/chatripper/docs/modules.md

 # Concurrency

-cIRCa runs `x` independent Python interpreters in a thread pool, each with its own Global Interpreter Lock (GIL), as described in [PEP 684](https://peps.python.org/pep-0684/).
+chatripper runs `x` independent Python interpreters in a thread pool, each with its own Global Interpreter Lock (GIL), as described in [PEP 684](https://peps.python.org/pep-0684/).

-Because each interpreter is isolated, your module is loaded separately into every instance. cIRCa automatically selects which interpreter to use for each call (currently via round-robin).
+Because each interpreter is isolated, your module is loaded separately into every instance. chatripper automatically selects which interpreter to use for each call (currently via round-robin).

 # Performance